 Check out the quick video I made about DIY countertops, or keep scrolling.

 Not my favorite choice of color, BUT painted countertops will work.
 I recently painted the cabinets blue.

 You don’t have to choose a plain color for the countertops.
 They make paint that looks like granite.
 Our friend used this paint kit from Home Depot, and they loved it.
 They said it was very easy to apply and highly recommend it.

 There are several different types of paint to choose from.

 Paint Kits are also available on Amazon here.

-In our last two kitchens, we have always had a chunk of butcher block.
-In our last home, it was already installed because the owner wanted to update the kitchen for less.
+We have always had a chunk of butcher block in our last two kitchens.
+They installed it in our previous home because the owner wanted to update the kitchen for less.